ischlag/ischlag.github.io/_posts/2016-04-05-important-ILSVRC-achievements.markdown

 date:   2016-04-05
 description: "A brief summary about the winning techniques used at the ILSVRC challenges since 2012."
 ---
+In this post, I'll go through some of the ILSVRC achievements of the recent years.
+If you are interested in the evolution of neural architectures I highly recommend this [blog post by Eugenio Culurciello](http://culurciello.github.io/tech/2016/06/04/nets.html)!

 The ImageNet [ILSVRC challenge](http://www.image-net.org/challenges/LSVRC/) consists of 1.2 million images associated with 1’000 categories.
 While some categories were quite different, others were very similar.

 ![A sample of two very similar looking dog species.](/images/ilsvrc_example.png){: .center-image }